 All people have the right to equality and to live a life without discrimination on the basis of their gender.
-DAISI has an organisation commitment to gender equality both in the workplace, and on its field trips to the South Pacific, and a dedicated gender focal person for contact for all matters gender related.
+DAISI has an organisation commitment to gender equality and social inclusion (GESI), both in the workplace, and on its field trips to the South Pacific, and a dedicated gender focal person for contact for all matters or concerns gender related.

 - All DAISI members must promote gender equality in the workplace and on field trips to the South-Pacific